Currency and prices in Bulgaria

 Find out the prices of hotels in Bulgaria

-- Currency symbol: лв. or lv.
+- Currency symbol: €

-Exchange offices and where to exchange money to Bulgaria
+Currency exchange offices and where to exchange money to Bulgaria

 There are a large number of currency exchange offices in Bulgaria, and not only in the tourist resorts.
+However, after Bulgaria's accession to the Eurozone, the number of currency exchange offices has significantly decreased and most travellers will now arrive in Bulgaria with Euros.

 Payment by card and ATMs

 From our point of view, the optimal option is to withdraw from ATMs, unless your bank applies high withdrawal fees abroad.
-ATM withdrawal fees may be charged by the Bulgarian bank itself, but they are usually the same or lower than the fees at exchange offices, and you are not exposed to any risk of fraud.
+ATM fees may be charged by the Bulgarian bank itself, but they are usually the same or lower than the fees at exchange offices, and you are not exposed to any risk of fraud.

 Bulgarian ATMs that do not charge a withdrawal fee: